Sobering thoughts on how we can better protect motorcyclists from being hit by cars

 Are motorcycle accidents (involving a motorcycle and a motor vehicle) usually caused by the motorcyclists, or are they caused by passing motorists in passenger cars?

-In my experience as an attorney litigating motorcycle accident lawsuits for the past 20 years, I see the majority of these cases being caused by drivers who never see the motorcycle operator – even when the motorcyclist is plainly there to be seen.
-Often people don’t “process” the motorcycle operator that’s visible and in plain sight because the brain isn’t expecting to see it.
-And so drivers hit the motorcycle operator.
+In my experience as an attorney litigating motorbike accident lawsuits for the past 20 years, I see the majority of these cases being caused by drivers who never see the motorbike operator – even when the motorcyclist is plainly there to be seen.
+Often people don’t “process” the motorbike operator that’s visible and in plain sight because the brain isn’t expecting to see it.
+And so drivers hit the motorbike operator.

 This isn’t just my own experiences as a motorcycle accident attorney.
 I also found some interesting statistics from the National Traffic Highway Safety Administration (NHTSA) that shed further light: